validmind/documentation/internal/templates/next-steps.md

 ## Next steps

-You can look at the output produced by the ValidMind Developer Framework right in the notebook where you ran the code, as you would expect.
+You can look at the output produced by the {{< var validmind.developer >}} right in the notebook where you ran the code, as you would expect.
 But there is a better way: use the ValidMind platform to work with your model documentation.

 ### Work with your model documentation